When developing software, security and source code functionality must both be considered during the development lifecycle.

 To err is human, so it's important that any enterprise utilize SAST tools whenever possible to minimize the number of code errors that make it into the final application and to shield the application from future cyberattacks.

-Let’s break down exactly what SAST technology is and how it can help your application be more secure in the long run.
+Let’s break down exactly what SAST technology is, how it can help your application be more secure in the long run, and how it affects enterprise cyber protection.

 Static Application Security Testing, which can also be called static analysis, is a kind of testing methodology that looks directly at an application’s source code to find various security vulnerabilities before they cost your enterprise.